cadeinc/cadeinc.github.io/Herbrand-Award.md

 formalization of proofs, cooperation of interactive theorem proving and decision procedures, and applications to verification."

+Presented at IJCAR 2022, the 11th International Joint Conference on Automated Reasoning.

 Franz Baader<br/>
 On behalf of the 2021 Herbrand Award Committee<br/>
 (Franz Baader (Chair), Pascal Fontaine, Radu Iosif, Silvio Ghilard)